 The Longer View

 Korea's structural position in the global technology economy is better than its equity market's persistent discount to book value would suggest.
-The combination of semiconductor dominance, a rapidly expanding defence export backlog (the four major defence contractors had roughly 100 trillion won in orders as of Q3 2025), a growing K-content economy, and a government that has made industrial transformation an explicit electoral priority represents a more textured investment case than the memory-cycle narrative that dominates most coverage.
+The combination of semiconductor dominance, a rapidly expanding defence export backlog, a growing K-content economy, and a government that has made industrial transformation an explicit electoral priority represents a more textured investment case than the memory-cycle narrative that dominates most coverage.

-The challenge, and it is a real one, is execution.
-Korea's ambitions for the next phase of its technology economy require building institutional and human capital in fabless design that does not currently exist at scale, competing with TSMC in logic manufacturing where the incumbent's advantages are substantial, and maintaining geopolitical balance in an environment where the US and China are both applying pressure in the same direction.
-That is a difficult set of problems to solve simultaneously.
+The challenge is execution.
+Korea's ambitions for the next phase of its technology economy require building institutional and human capital in fabless design that does not currently exist at scale, competing with TSMC in logic manufacturing where the incumbent's advantages are substantial, and maintaining geopolitical balance in an environment where the US and China are both applying pressure simultaneously.
+That is a difficult set of problems to solve at once.
 But the combination of state resources, existing industrial infrastructure, and the clarity of purpose that the Lee government has brought to the semiconductor agenda means the attempt will be serious.
-For investors with the patience to look past the near-term won pressure and the oil price volatility, the structural story in Korean technology remains one of the more compelling in Asia.